 MeetFox is pulling all the stops to bring you a digital product you can rely on for your scheduling needs.
-Creating such a product requires hard work, planning, and strategic partnerships.
-Moreover, MeetFox partners with reputable companies.
-This is to give you peace of mind when you use the application for your needs.
+From sending unique call links to meeting participants to not sharing recorded data with third-party servers like Twilio, MeetFox implements features to ensure data privacy and security.
+Moreover, MeetFox partners with reputable and GDPR-compliant companies like Stripe to give you peace of mind when you use the application for your needs.

 Today, security is more important than ever.
+MeetFox prioritizes this while working to save you time.
 MeetFox uses Stripe for your payment processing.
 The financial technology has the highest level of certification in the payments industry.